How to manage pods in SynetoOS 5

 EXAMPLE of output

-If a different status is found, it means that the pods have not been started correctly.
+If a different status is detected, it means the pod did not start properly.

 Restart a pod